vzhang90/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Additional statistical studies can be performed to further quantify how the MechCar performs against the competition.

-If investigating continuous data comparing the mean performance of car companies against competitors *(such as fuel efficiency rating)*, a **two-sample t-test** would be preferred to determine whether there is a statistical difference between average performance of different car companies.
+If investigating continuous data comparing the mean performance of car companies against competitors *(such as fuel efficiency rating)*, a **t-test** would be preferred to determine whether there is a statistical difference between average performance of different car companies.
 Furthermore, it could be used to discern the performance of MechaCar before and after implementing a new strategy.
+> For example: A two-sample t-test comparing MechaChar against competing model's Highway and City MPG **- Null Hypothesis: H<sub>0</sub> :** There is no statistical difference between MechaCar and the competitor's fuel efficiency
+**- Alternative Hypothesis: H<sub>a</sub> :** There is a statistical difference between MechaCar and the competitor's fuel efficiency

 On the other hand, if the data is categorical *(such as car model types)*, a **chi-squared test** would be the better method to determine if there is a significant association between two variables/proportions of car companies that meet certain criteria or have certain characteristics.
-In the context of car competitors, a chi-squared test could be used to determine if there is a significant association between a car company's perforamnce and its brand reputation.
+In the context of car competitors, a chi-squared test could be used to determine if there is a significant association between a car company's performance and its brand reputation.
+> For example: A chi-squared test comparing fuel efficiency and its brand reputation **- Null Hypothesis: H<sub>0</sub> :** There is no statistical association between fuel efficiency and brand reputation **- Alternative Hypothesis: H<sub>a</sub> :** There is a statistical difference between  fuel efficiency and brand reputation